 What is the LACMA Parking Pass?

-Members at the Dual level ($110) and above (including Curator’s Circle) may purchase a LACMA Parking Pass for $80 at any LACMA Ticket Office or by calling 323 857-6010.
-A Parking Pass allows you to park one car for free whenever you visit LACMA during museum hours through the duration of your membership year.
+Members at the Dual level ($130) and above (which includes Curator’s Circle) may purchase a LACMA membership parking pass for $80 at any LACMA Ticket Office or by calling 323 857-6010.
+With the parking pass, you can park one car for free whenever you visit LACMA during museum hours through the duration of your membership year.
 The LACMA parking lots are for LACMA visits only.
 Once you’ve purchased the pass, simply stop by the Ticket Office on your way to the galleries to get your free validation.
 Your details are in the system at the Ticket Office—there are no physical passes that you need to carry.
-Please note: the LACMA Parking Pass may be used when visiting LACMA only.
-The Parking Pass does not guarantee a parking spot will be available during each visit.
+Please note: the LACMA membership parking pass does not guarantee that a parking spot will be available during each visit.

 Is a LACMA membership tax deductible?